| Cult of Mac

 During quarterly earnings calls, executives often deploy language designed to puff up, excuse or obfuscate their companies’ recent performance.
 The goal is to make investors pant with delight over implied future success.
 And ultimately to give the company more money.
 Always.
 More.
 Money.

 Apple’s next earnings call takes place this afternoon.
 CEO Tim Cook and CFO Luca Maestri will report on all the numbers.
-Analysts figure there will be a drop in revenue and earnings for the quarter ending in September (third quarter by the calendar but Apple’s Q4 because it starts its fiscal year in the holiday season).
+Analysts expect revenue to track with last year’s final quarter but with a bump in earnings per share for the quarter, which is the fourth quarter by the calendar but Apple’s Q1 because it starts its fiscal year in the holiday season.

 1 billion subscribers push Apple’s services revenue to all-time high [Updated]